 UBS YES performed when there was little market volatility.
 However, when the stock market faced times of volatility, the strategy caused investment losses.
 Unfortunately, it is alleged that UBS brokers did not adequately disclose the risks associated with this type of high-risk investment.

-Investors in UBS YES sustained significant losses in December 2018 and throughout the first few months of 2019.
+Investors in UBS YES sustained significant losses.
+In December 2018, YES declined by -13.5% and returned -18.65% in 2018.
+In 2019, YES declined by -2.17%.
+In the first half of 2020, YES declined by -13.52%.
 Erez Law believes that these losses and the source of the losses is contrary to way UBS represented it would manage the program.

 The UBS YES program grew to between $5-6 billion in assets under management.

 Merrill Lynch, Credit Suisse, Morgan Stanley, and other brokerage firms across the country offered similar investment strategies.